Dynamics of 3D focusing, energy-critical wave equation with radial data: Proof of main theorem

-Here $\zeta_{k,j}\in \{\pm 1\}$ are independent of $t\in [a_k,b_k]$.
+Here the bubble number and signs $\zeta_{j}(t)\in \{\pm 1\}$ are independent of $t\in [a_k,b_k]$ by continuity.
 We still need to substitute $\vec{v}_{t,L}$ by a linear free wave independent of $t$ for each stable time period.
 We let $v_{k,L}$ be the linear free wave with the following radiation profile in the positive time direction:

 Thus the time-translated version $v_{k,L} (x, \cdot + t)$ comes with a radiation profile